KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *The PMTs (represented as circles) have a non-linear response as a function of position.
 As a result, the image of a straight radioactive line would be distorted as in this drawing.*
 :::

-In section [??](#sec:single_crystal) we have seen that the position of a scintillation in a large crystal is computed as the first moment in {math}`x` and {math}`y` directions (the “mass” center of the PMT response).
+In section [](#sec:single_crystal) we have seen that the position of a scintillation in a large crystal is computed as the first moment in {math}`x` and {math}`y` directions (the “mass” center of the PMT response).
 This would be exact if the PMT response would vary linearly with position.
 In reality, the response is not perfectly linear, and as a result, the image is distorted.
-Figure [28](#fig:linearity) illustrates how the image of a straight radioactive wire can be deformed by this non-linear response.
+[](#fig:linearity) illustrates how the image of a straight radioactive wire can be deformed by this non-linear response.
 The response is systematic, so it can be measured, and the errors {math}`\Delta_x` and {math}`\Delta_y` can be stored as a function of {math}`x` and {math}`y` in a lookup table.
 Correction is then straightforward:

 ```{math}
 \begin{align}